Reviewed February 2023

 This article is merely an overview of the application of modern technology to appliances and how it affects the Orthodox Jewish consumer.
-For certified models and guidelines for their proper usage, please check STAR-K’s website at www.star-k.org.
+For certified models and guidelines for their proper usage, please check the appliance page on the STAR-K website.
 They are listed there by company and specific model number.

 STAR-K certification on appliances falls into one of two categories:

 Sabbath Mode – This includes models with unique software/hardware specifically designed to address halachic concerns for use on Shabbos and Yom Tov.